Here are some frequently asked questions about school registration at the International Welcome Centre (IWC):

 I have a Study Permit to study in Canada.
 Can my child study in New Brunswick without paying tuition fees?

 If I have a Work Permit to work in Canada, can my child go to school without paying tuition fees?
-Do I need a Study Permit for my child?

-► the child’s parent/legal guardian(s) must have a valid work permit issued by IRCC that is valid for a term of one year or more, AND
+• the child’s parent/legal guardian must have a valid work permit issued by Immigration Refugee Citizenship Canada (IRCC), AND

-► the child’s parent/legal guardian(s) must be a resident of New Brunswick
+• the child’s parent/legal guardian must be residing in New Brunswick

 I have adopted a child, I have no birth certificate, and the adoption papers I have contain sensitive information.
 What document(s) can I provide?